ihmeuw/pseudopeople/docs/source/noise/index.rst

 introduced into the data and may also be called "corruption" or "distortion."
 By default, Pseudopeople applies noise to the simulated datasets using some reasonable settings.
-If desired, the user can change the noise settings through the configuration system---see the `Configuration section <https://pseudopeople.readthedocs.io/en/latest/configuration/index.html>`_ for details.
+If desired, the user can change the noise settings through the configuration system---see the :ref:`Configuration section <configuration_main>` for details.

 .. contents::